 It depends on what you want to sell, how you want to deliver it, what your budget is like, and what kind of marketing strategies you want to implement within your software system.

 If you’re attached to your current site design, you’ll need to have that design transformed into a custom WordPress theme that’s built on the Genesis theme framework, and then you can import that custom theme into Rainmaker.
+It’s totally doable and many people have that done, but it does add an extra cost to migrating over to Rainmaker in this case.

 Deciding on software for your business can be a long, arduous journey.
 Reviews like this can make that journey much less difficult on you, which is my main desire here…to help make things easier for you.